Understanding Single Tooth Extraction

 A Typical Extraction Surgery

-Prior to your tooth extraction procedure, Dr. Parkes will take an x-ray of your mouth so that he can thoroughly analyze your teeth and the surrounding structures, such as nerves or sinus tissues.
+Prior to your tooth extraction procedure, One of our doctors will take an x-ray of your mouth so that he can thoroughly analyze your teeth and the surrounding structures, such as nerves or sinus tissues.
 This analysis allows him to plan the best method of tooth removal.
 An x-ray may also reveal infections, tumors, or bone disease that could affect the procedure.

 Before your surgery begins, you will receive sedation to minimize discomfort.
 Depending on the complexity of the procedure, and your personal comfort level, local or general anesthesia could be administered.

-Dr. Parkes and his team want to make sure that you feel comfortable and safe throughout your dental procedure.
+Dr. Parkes, Dr. Stewart, and their team want to make sure that you feel comfortable and safe throughout your dental procedure.

 During your recovery period, you should keep your mouth clean and apply a cold compress to help reduce swelling.
 You should avoid contact with the empty socket, to prevent the blood clot from dislodging.
 If you notice excessive bleeding, or if swelling does not diminish after several days, you should contact us immediately.